Documentation Index

-In some scenarios, you may wish to separate users at the folder level (users share a common bucket but each user has their own folder that is not accessible by other users with access to the same bucket).
+You can separate users at the folder level.
+Users will share a common bucket, but each user will have their own folder that is not accessible by other users who have access to the same bucket.

-4. Create an IAM policy for each sub-user that limits their access to just their folder within storage bucket
+4. Creating an IAM policy for each sub-user to limit their access to just their folder within the storage bucket

-5. Attach the IAM policy to your sub-user
+5. Attaching the IAM policy to your sub-user

-For this article, let's consider a Wasabi account that manages storage for multiple companies, with multiple clients in a company.
-Each Company has its own storage bucket, and each client within a company has their own folder they need private access to within that bucket.
-Let’s take Company-A for example that has two clients, Dollar Bill and Dave Starsky.
-These two clients cannot see each other’s data, so they will be given access to their own folders within the company bucket.
+The following instructions consider a Wasabi account that manages storage for multiple companies with multiple clients (sub-users) in each company.
+Each company has its own storage bucket, and each sub-user within a company has their own folder with private access within that bucket.
+Company-A, for example, has two sub-users: Molly Bright and Dave Starsky.
+These two sub-users cannot see each other's data, so they will be given access to their own folders within the company bucket.
+In summary, the following instructions will work with:

 bucket-company-a